salvois/LargeXlsx/README.md

 Currently the library supports:

-* cells containing inline strings; numeric values; date and time; formulas
+* cells containing inline or shared strings; numeric values; date and time; formulas
 * multiple worksheets
 * merged cells
 * split panes, a.k.a. frozen rows and columns